 - pamphlets on enabling programs and other University of Tasmania support services

 To have information mailed out to your child, Request Course Info or contact the Uni Info Centre on 1300 363 864.

 For detailed, up-to-date information about entrance requirements for domestic Year 12 students, including alternative pathways for those students who do not met minimum entrance requirements, go to the undergraduate admission requirements webpage.

-On-time applications close Friday 28 September, 2012.
+On-time applications close Friday 28 September, 2014.
 Late applications for the Bachelor of Medicine and the Bachelor of Surgery (MBBS) will not be accepted.
-The UTAS online application system will be open from the first week of August 2012, for applications to study in 2013.
+The University of Tasmania online application system will be open from the first week of August 2014, for applications to study in 2015.